Aditya-shivale121/demo/README.md

 # demo
-this is to only the working of the git&amp;github
+this is for  only to know the working of the git&amp;github

 hello there